Aunt pushed 3-year-old boy into Lake Michigan near Navy Pier, sources say

 CHICAGO (CBS) -- A 3-year-old boy who has been hospitalized in critical condition after being pulled out of Lake Michigan near Navy Pier was pushed in by his aunt, according to police sources.

-Police have said a person of interest is now being questioned by detectives, after the child went into the water along the north end of Navy Pier around 1 p.m.
+Police told CBS 2's Tara Molina that charges are pending on "one individual at this time."

-The boy was pulled out of the water around 1:40 p.m., and a Chicago Fire Department spokesperson said the boy was taken to Lurie Children's Hospital in critical condition.
+The Chicago Fire Department said investigators have determined the boy went in the water around 1:23 p.m.
+Monday.
+The Fire Department arrived on the scene at 1:32 p.m., and had divers in the water by 1:35 p.m., pulling the boy from the lake at 1:42 p.m.
+So the toddler was in the water for nearly 20 minutes.
+He was taken to Lurie Children's Hospital in critical condition.

 As CBS 2's Jermont Terry reported, the little boy remained in very critical condition at Lurie Monday night.
-Police said the little boy is still in critical condition Tuesday morning.

-Meanwhile late Monday night, you could still find police lights flickering in the dark along the northeastern section of Navy Pier, where investigators continue to focus their attention.

-Hours earlier, a frantic call came in to 911.
-Someone spotted a child floating on his back in Lake Michigan near a light pole – and then he went underwater.

-It's unclear how the boy managed to get over the barriers along the pier, and then tumble several feet into the water.
+As of 3 p.m.
+Tuesday, the boy was still being treated at Lurie Children's.

 Police originally said the preliminary investigation showed the boy's fall was accidental.
-But after asking questions and talking to those at or near the pier, they are now saying it is unclear how the child ended up in the water – and they are not ready to call it an accident just yet.
+But after asking questions and talking to those at or near the pier, they walked back that claim and said it was unclear.

-As police looked for clarity, there were many unanswered questions.
-Did the boy slip away?
-And most importantly, how did the child end up in Lake Michigan?

-It's also unknown if the boy hit his head on anything when he fell over, or how long he was underwater before divers pulled him out.

 After the boy was pulled out of the water, police set up a crime scene along the north end of Navy Pier, with part of the pier blocked off with red crime scene tape.